jlinear/ConTraSim/README.md

 ## Data Source
 For survey-based profile modeling, an anoymized sample user profile is provided under the path '/data/profiles'.
-For sample-based profile modeling, the GeoLife is used and can be download [here](https://www.microsoft.com/en-us/download/details.aspx?id=52367).
+For sample-based profile modeling, the GeoLife dataset is used and can be download [here](https://www.microsoft.com/en-us/download/details.aspx?id=52367).

 ## Citation